Ableton Live: Dedicated hardware instruments

-Akai Professional makes the APC40 mk II, a MIDI controller designed to work solely with Ableton Live.
+Akai Professional makes the APC40 mk II, a MIDI controller designed to work solely with Live and closely maps the layout of Live's Session View onto a physical control surface.
 A smaller version, the APC20, was released in 2010.
-Though there are many MIDI controllers compatible with Live, these Akai units try to closely map the actual Ableton Live layout onto physical space.
-Novation Digital Music Systems has created the "Launchpad" which is a pad device that has been designed for use with Live.
-There are currently four different Launchpad models: Launchpad Mini, Launchpad X, Launchpad Pro, and Launchpad Control.
+Novation offers the Launchpad, a pad device that has been designed for use with Live.

 Ableton has also released their own MIDI controller, the Push, which is the first pad-based controller that embraces scales and melody.
 In November 2015, Ableton released an updated MIDI controller, the Push 2, along with Live 9.5.
-Push 2, in terms of its design, features a new colorful display, improved buttons and pads, and a lighter frame.
+Push 2 features a new color display, improved buttons and pads, and a lighter frame.
+In May 2023, Ableton released the Push 3 as Controller and as Standalone-Version.

+On October 8th, 2024 Ableton released their second hardware product, Move, which functions as a compact standalone groovebox, or as a MIDI controller for Ableton Live.

 Effects

-Most of Live's effects are already common effects in the digital signal processing world which have been adapted to fit Live's interface.
-They are tailored to suit Live's target audience – electronic musicians and DJs - but may also be used for other recording tasks such as processing a guitar rig.
-The effects featured in Ableton Live are grouped into two categories - MIDI effects and audio effects.